16 Sep Are squats bad for your knees?

 After each 4-week period, you should have mastered that specific variation.
 Each week you should also increase the weights you use slightly to continually increase strength throughout the entire duration of the progression.

 I appreciate that this may look like a lengthy process, but it’s important to make sure that progression is done as safely and as efficiently as possible.

 Take Home Message

 Squats aren’t bad for your knees.
 In fact, when done properly, they are really beneficial for knee health.

-If you’re new to squatting, it’s always a good idea to have an expert check your technique.
+If you’re new to squatting or have previously had an injury, it’s always a good idea to have an expert check your technique.
 To find a university-qualified exercise professional near you, click here.

 Written by Hunter Bennett.
 Hunter Bennett (PhD) is an Accredited Exercise Scientist, Strength Coach at BUILT Strength and Conditioning, and Lecturer at the University of South Australia.
 Follow his research at ResearchGate and read more of his work at the BUILT Blog.